rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 but this rainbow color mapping was also required by the way we encode user activity.

 In order to communicate, mobile phones transmit electromagnetic waves.
-These transmitted waves traverse space and time until reaching the receiver, which affects some of their physical properties.
-More specifically, their **amplitude** decreases (they become _more quiet_) and their **phase** changes (they arrive at a _delayed_ point in time).
+These transmitted waves traverse space and time until reaching the receiver and their physical properties get transformed along the path.
+More specifically, their **amplitude** attenuates (they become _more quiet_) and their **phase** shifts (they arrive at a _delayed_ point in time).
 What we encode as user activity is a compact representation of amplitude and phase using [complex numbers].